Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Assessment of Model-Predicted HFQPOs in Light of Observational Data

 From previous discussion we note that for GRO J1655-40, the magnitude of $\chi_{min}^2 \sim 0$ for both the RPM and the TDM model.
-For GRO J1655-40, this becomes more explicit from the MCMC corner plot.
-Thus, $AIC_{\rm TDM}=AIC_{\rm RPM}\sim 5$ and both models are equally preferred by the source GRO J1655-40.
-However, the RPM model strongly favors the hairy Kerr scenario with $l\sim 0.1, \alpha\sim 12$ and rules out the Kerr model outside 3-$\sigma$.
-Further, the spin of GRO J1655-40 predicted from the RPM assuming the Kerr scenario is $a_{min}\sim 0.3$ while for $l\sim 0.1, \alpha\sim 12$, $a_{min}\sim 0.28$ (see \autoref{error-analysis}).
-This is not consistent with the spin of this source determined previously by other independent methods, e.g. the Continuum-Fitting method predicts $ a \sim 0.65-0.75$ \cite{shafee2005estimating} while the Fe-line method predicts $a \sim 0.94-0.98$ \cite{Miller:2009cw}.
-Note that, the previous estimates of spin were made assuming the Kerr scenario and they are also not in mutual agreement.
-Assuming the Kerr scenario and TDM for its HFQPOs, the spin of GRO J1655-40 turns out to be $a_{min}\sim 0.1$.
-This spin also does not agree with at least one of the previous estimates.
-For TDM, the Kerr and the hairy Kerr scenario are equally favored.
-Thus, the spin of GRO J1655-40 predicted by the RPM and the TDM are not consistent with earlier estimates.
-Therefore, one needs to analyze other available HFQPO models to check the mutual consistency.
-Further, one may also consider revisiting the spin estimates of GRO J1655-40 assuming a non-Kerr background which might yield consistent values of spin and the hair parameter(s) from different methods.
+This becomes more explicit from the MCMC corner plot (\autoref{cornerplot}).
+Thus, $AIC_{\rm TDM}=AIC_{\rm RPM}\sim 10$ and based on AIC both models are equally preferred by the source GRO J1655-40.
+We next compare the spin of GRO J1655-40 predicted by the RPM and the TDM with that of previous independent spin estimates of the source.
+Assuming the Kerr geometry, we report that the spin of GRO J1655-40 predicted from the RPM is $a_{min}\sim 0.3$ and from the TDM, $a_{min}\sim 0.1$.
+None of these estimates are consistent with the spin of this source determined previously by other independent methods, e.g. the Continuum-Fitting method predicts $ a \sim 0.65-0.75$ \cite{Shafee_2005} while the Fe-line method predicts $a \sim 0.94-0.98$ \cite{Miller:2009cw}.
+If at least one of the previous estimates is correct, then neither RPM nor TDM is suitable for this source.
+Therefore, one needs to analyze other available HFQPO models to check the consistency with earlier estimates, which we leave for a future work.
+In particular, if a QPO model predicts a spin in agreement with at least one of the previous estimates (assuming Kerr geometry), then we consider that model to be observationally preferred.
+It is interesting to note however, that the two previous spin estimates of GRO J1655-40 \cite{Shafee_2005, Miller:2009cw} assuming the Kerr scenario are also not in mutual agreement.
+In this context, it may be worthwhile to recall that the RPM model strongly favors the hairy Kerr scenario with $l\sim 0.1, \alpha\sim 12$ and rules out the Kerr model outside 3-$\sigma$ (although this cannot be considered as a confirmatory signature of the hairy Kerr spacetime as the correct QPO model for GRO J1655-40 is not yet known), while using the TDM the Kerr and the hairy Kerr scenario are equally favored for this source.
+This when coupled to the largely discrepant previous spin estimates might motivate one to revisit the spin estimates of GRO J1655-40 using the Continuum-Fitting and the Fe-line method assuming a non-Kerr background which might yield consistent values of spin and the hair parameter(s) from different methods.